kulsoom-abdullah/Draviz/README.md

      * More levels of indirection exponentially increases the number of nodes in the graph
    * Helps to improve accuracy, reliability of blacklists.
 [Blacklists are created for different purposes; seeing blacklisted firms in or near one cluster is helpful.]
    * Reveal new, potentially interesting features: hyphenated names, # of total blacklist / # of domains in combined cluster

+##### Future Work
+* More evaluation!
+   * Needs to encompass larger evalua2on data set
+* Build infrastructure to handle 2 addi2onal levels of indirec2on for a given domain of interest
+   * This adds MM of nodes to the graph
+* More features based on network structure needed like different measures of centrality
+   * Agility of a5acks lends itself to examining network- based features